Annie-XIE/summary-os/test-blog.md

 if you are not familiar with OVS.
 At least I spent much time on it for totally understanding the mechanism and the rules.

-The main aim is to check that all existing rules in dom0 and domU, and then try to find out which rule let the packages dropped.
+The main aim is to check that all existing rules in Dom0 and DomU, and then try to find out which rule let the packages dropped.

 #### Check OVS flow rules